mcansky/mcansky.github.io/_posts/2013-09-15-Moving-to-uk.md

 I have tried no less than 4 banks : Barclays, MetroBank, Lloyds and First Direct (HSBC).
 All of them first told me "no, can't do".
 I always needed one more proof of address, the fact that I needed to get a flat and a bank account to get the flat was no use.

+**UPDATE** : I forgot one part about Lloyds : it could and should have worked with them.
+Several french people told me that Lloyds was the place to go to get an account, they only require an ID to start the process.
+So I did go to Lloyds or rather I started the process over internet then stopped by one local branch to drop the paperwork and get my passport checked and copied.
+The lady that handed me back my passport told me "it should only be a couple of weeks before you receive your welcome package".
+Four weeks later I am still waiting.

+Two weeks after stopping by the local branch I needed the bank account to get payment from a sale.
+I went to the the closest Lloyds branch I could find, and asked if my account was ready to receive funds.
+The cashier told me she could not find any account by my name, and that it probably meant the process was stuck somewhere.
+They have my temporary address in London, my phone number and my email address, still no news from them, no request for additionnal information.

 ## The tavern

 I am now closer to getting things sorted out.
 In fact, I am probably days away from having all.
 Thanks to my employer I managed to get past the guards at the real estate agency and I am now living in 2 bed rooms flat 6 mins away from  work.
 It's quite empty while I sort how to get things flown in from France but hey, it's nice to sleep in my own place.
 I did grab a mattress at IKEA, so you can picture me sleeping on a mattress on a floor, drug addict style.